DatReki/LogToHtml/README.md

 ## Performance
 Currently if you're just writing a log every so often performance is fine but if you write a massive amount to it (300-1000+) it will slow down significantly.
 I do know ways to make the library faster but currently do not have time to implement these.

+## To Do
+- [ ] Make sure the library has read access to the file it's logging to if not wait for it to become accessible.
+- [ ] Make the logging process happen in threads this way it won't cause delays for the program that's writing the logs.
+- [ ] Store the edited HTML as a string inside the library and edit this instead of reading the file first (if the HTML gets updated it will obviously still be written to the log file.
+However keeping the file as a variable will allow for faster access).
+- [ ] Create a queue system for the logs to reduce the amount of IO calls the library needs to make.

 ## Libraries

 Log2Html utilizes: